Welcome to today's edition of the Rush 24-7 podcast.

 It doesn't tell us really anything.

-Um but the uh oddly enough, I think it makes him more likely to be confirmed because it gives him some political cover among Democrats when it comes times to vote.
+But oddly enough, I think it makes him more likely to be confirmed because it gives him some political cover among Democrats when it comes times to vote.

 Thank you, Bill Salmon.

-And of putting it in perspective, what he says is going to upset some people on the right.
+And putting it in perspective, what he says is going to upset some people on the right.

 I don't want to give them the time of day.

-And I rely on you people who listen to this program to understand when you hear B.S.
-Uh about me out there.
+I got other things to do here and I rely on you people who listen to this program to understand when you hear bs uh about me out there.

-And the specific point I made, which is not about gay rights, but was about the Supreme Court's power in telling the states, no, you can't vote whatever you want out there because we say it's unconstitutional.
+But this does take us and the specific point I made, which was not about gay rights but was about the Supreme Court's power in telling the states, no, you can't vote whatever you want out there because we say it's unconstitutional.

-If I didn't know better, I would think that Spector thinks that he has the right to nominate and single-handedly approve or disapprove of every person that's going to sit on the federal bench.
+If I didn't know better, I would think that Specter thinks that he has the right to nominate and single-handedly approve or disapprove of every person that's going to sit on the federal bench.

-It it it it's it's incredibly uh overbearing.
+It it it's, it's incredibly uh, overbearing.

-Uh all these guys are, but this one this one sort of interests me a little bit more than the others.
+Uh, all these guys are, but this one, this one sort of interests me a little bit more than the others.

-Back after this, and we'll continue.
+Back after this and we'll continue.

-I don't know what we have here.
+All right, I don't know what we have here.

-Senator Specter, the Judiciary Committee chairman, said Monday he would press the nominee for his views on specific cases involving the authority of Congress to pass broad social legislation, a power that Democrats fear will be rolled back by a more conservative court.
+Senator Specter, the Judiciary Committee chairman, said monday he would press the nominee for his views on specific cases involving the authority of Congress to pass broad social legislation, a power that Democrats fear will be rolled back by a more conservative court.

 In a three-page letter to Judge Roberts, Senator Specter raised pointed questions about two recent court decisions invalidating legislation that Congress passed under its authority to regulate interstate commerce.